B-Rich/mtg-docs/_api_v1/cards_list.md

 : The card colors.
 Usually this is derived from the casting cost, but some cards are special (like the back of dual sided cards and Ghostfire).

 colorIdentity
-: The card colors by color code. [“Red”, “Blue”] becomes [“R”, “U”]
+: The card's color identity, by color code. [“Red”, “Blue”] becomes [“R”, “U”].
+A card's color identity includes colors from the card's rules text.

 type
 : The card type.
 This is the type you would see on the card if printed today.
 Note: The dash is a UTF8 'long dash’ as per the MTG rules